John B. Floyd: Secretary of War

-He was hoping that Floyd would send soldiers to Harpers Ferry.
-He hoped that the extra security would motivate Brown to call off his plans.
-Gue's cousin A.L.
-Smith sent an identical letter to Floyd from Wheatland, Iowa dated from Philadelphia; [it never arrived] At last they determined to write two letters, from different localities, to the Secretary of War, giving facts enough to alarm him.
-This, they thought, would occasion an increase of the guard at the Harper's Ferry arsenal.
-This Cook would see, would understand to mean that the authorities were informed, and would warn Brown, who would then lead his men away to safety.
-It was not easy to word a letter so as to command attention, while anonymous.
-Yet they wished to conceal their identity, in order not to be called on to testify further.
-So they gave Brown's name, thinking that his past record would gain credence for their story.
+He was hoping that Floyd would send soldiers to Harpers Ferry and that the extra security would motivate Brown to call off his plans.

-Even though President Buchanan offered a $250 reward for Brown, Floyd evidently either did not connect the John Brown of Gue's letter to the John Brown of Pottawatomie, Kansas, fame, or he concluded that Gue had no real connection to Brown and was simply using his notoriety in an attempt to give the letter credibility.
-Floyd knew that Maryland did not have an armory (Harpers Ferry is in Virginia, today West Virginia, just across the Potomac River from Maryland.)
-Floyd concluded that the letter writer was a crackpot, and disregarded it.
-He later said that "a scheme of such wickedness and outrage could not be entertained by any citizen of the United States".
+Even though President Buchanan offered a $250 reward for Brown, Floyd decided that the letter writer was a crackpot, and disregarded it.
+He later said that "a scheme of such wickedness and outrage could not be entertained by any citizen of the United States."

-Floyd was implicated in the scandal of the "Abstracted Indian Bonds", which broke at the end of 1860 as the Buchanan administration was reaching its end.
-His wife's nephew Godard Bailey, who worked in the Interior Department and removed bonds from the Indian Agency safe during 1860, was also implicated.
+In late 1860, Floyd was implicated in the scandal of the "Abstracted Indian Bonds."
+His wife's nephew, Godard Bailey, who worked in the Interior Department and removed bonds from the Indian Agency safe during 1860, was also implicated.
 Among the recipients of the money was Russell, Majors, & Waddell, a government contractor that held, among its contracts, the Pony Express.
 In December 1860, on ascertaining that Floyd had honored heavy drafts made by government contractors in anticipation of their earnings, the president requested his resignation.
 Several days later, Floyd was indicted for malversation in office, although the indictment was overruled in 1861 on technical grounds.
 No proof was found that he profited from these irregular transactions; in fact, he left office financially embarrassed.

 Although he had openly opposed secession before the election of Abraham Lincoln, his conduct after the election, especially after his breach with Buchanan, fell under suspicion.
 Despite the fact that he had been ordered to reinforce Southern forts by Buchanan, the press accused him of sending large stores of government arms to federal arsenals in the Southern United States in anticipation of the Civil War.